quantrancse/nettruyen-downloader/README.md

 **_Notes:_** _This tool is a personal standalone project, it does not have any related to [NetTruyen.com](http://www.nettruyenvip.com) administrators._

 ### Features
-* Show some information about manga and list of chapters.
+* Show some information about manga and a list of chapters.
-* Download a manga by select chapter in checkboxes or enter from one chapter to another chapter.
+* Download a manga by select chapters in checkboxes or enter from one chapter to another chapter.
-* Download all chapter in the manga.
+* Download all chapters in the manga.
 * Update new chapter or download missing chapters of an already exist manga.
-* Download images by multithreading to speed-up.
+* Download images by multithreading to speed up.
 * Keep original image format if possible.
 * Still working with [NhatTruyen.com](http://nhattruyenhay.com/) or some manga redirect to [NhatTruyen.com](http://nhattruyenhay.com/)

 <!-- GETTING STARTED -->
 ## Getting Started

-For the ones who want to develop this project in the future or make it for other manga website.
+For the ones who want to develop this project in the future or make it for another manga website.
 <br />
 <br />
-I just only test it on Windows platform but the source code can be built to run on Mac or Linux with some modifications about the os path.
+I just only test it on the Windows platform but the source code can be built to run on Mac or Linux with some modifications about the os path.

 ### Prerequisites